 While in 1983, de la Torre lost his SEA Games title in Singapore to Khin Soe of Burma, who won at 2:32.51.0, and de la Torre clocked at 2:36.57.0.
 Burma got back from its silver in 1981.

 Yet De la Torre lost his Milo Marathon crown to SEA Games 10K Champion Leonardo Ilut (Philippine Constabulary/Police) in 1983.
-While he regained and won his third and last title in 1984 in 2;32.23.
+At the same time, he regained and won his third and last title in 1984 in 2;32.23.
 Before dropping the title in 1985 to Wilfredo Ballester.
 From 1986-1989 the Milo Marathon did not operate.

 In 1985 SEA Games de la Torre was completely out of the medals.
 Consequently, Indonesia went Gold-Silver.
 Even defending champion Khin Soe was reduced to fourth.
-As the race was won in a much faster 2:25.52.0 similar to de la Torre time had been in Manila 4 years ago. de la Torre was fifth in 2:33.05.0 faster than he had run to run the Silver but not good enough for a medal.
+As and won the race in a much faster 2:25.52.0, similar to de la Torre time had been in Manila 4 years ago.
+De la Torre was fifth in 2:33.05.0 faster than he had run to run the Silver but not good enough for a medal.
 1987 was his last SEA Games appearance.

 De la Torre won the 1987 Penang Marathon at Georgetown, Malaysia, timing a respectable 2:29.52.

-Prior to his shocking death.
-De la Torre breasted the tape, beating arch-rival and fellow Ilonggo champion, Herman Suizo, by the skin of the teeth in the Bombo Marathon 20k event.
+Before his shocking death, de la Torre breasted the tape, beating arch-rival and fellow Ilonggo champion Herman Suizo by the skin of the teeth in the Bombo Marathon 20k event.

 Suizo went on to become a SEA Games Champion.
-While Suizo who was from nearby Santa Barbara provided an exciting rivalry.
+At the same time, Suizo, who was from nearby Santa Barbara, provided an exciting rivalry.
 The two men from Iloilo dominating the Marathon scene in the Philippines.
 Suizo later avenged the defeat at the Yakult Marathon.

 Jimmy de la Torre Murder

-The countries famous Marathon king infamously murdered on June 27, 1990, in an Iloilo Movie House.
-While Jimmy’s murder in the balcony of Crown Cinerama (now Allied Bank) on corner Ledesma-Quezon Streets, occurred at around past one o’clock in the afternoon, a rainy Tuesday.
+The countries famous Marathon king was infamously murdered on June 27, 1990, in an Iloilo Movie House.
+Simultaneously, Jimmy’s murder on Crown Cinerama’s balcony (now Allied Bank) on corner Ledesma-Quezon Streets occurred at around past one o’clock in the afternoon, a rainy Tuesday.